NkosiMlaba/SalonAppointmentManagement/README.md

 # 💇‍♀️ Salon Appointment Booking System

 A desktop-based Salon Appointment System built using C# and Windows Forms.
 This system allows customers to book appointments, view bookings and generate reports.
-It also enables salon staff to view bookings and view generate reports.
+It also enables salon staff to view bookings and generate reports.

 ## 📌 Features